SecureDrop Workstation v: stable

 In order to install and use SecureDrop Workstation, you will need a Qubes-Compatible computer with the following specifications:

-64-bit Intel processor with virtualization support
+• 64-bit Intel processor with virtualization support

-a minimum of 32GB RAM
+• a minimum of 32GB RAM

-sufficient disk space for the Qubes OS base install and SecureDrop Workstation VMs (a 128GB or greater SSD is recommended)
+• sufficient disk space for the Qubes OS base install and SecureDrop Workstation VMs (a 128GB or greater SSD is recommended)

 More information on hardware compatibility can be found on the Qubes OS System Requirements page.

-Choosing a laptop
+Choosing a laptop

 We recommend against a device that requires an external USB keyboard or other externally-connected devices, for security reasons.
 In practice this usually means that you should run SecureDrop Workstation on a Qubes-compatible laptop.
 Not all laptops support Qubes, and some may require additional customization.
 We recommend (in order) either a Qubes-certified laptop, one of the laptop models we use for development and testing, or a computer from the community-maintained Qubes Hardware compatibility list.

-Qubes-certified laptops
+Qubes-certified laptops

 Qubes-certified laptops are certified and tested against Qubes major releases.
 They must support additional security features beyond the minimal requirements above, such as the use of coreboot in place of proprietary firmware.
-Where possible, we recommend that you use a Qubes-certified laptop with coreboot
+Where possible, we recommend that you use a Qubes-certified laptop with coreboot for SecureDrop Workstation.
+A full list of certified computers can be found on the Qubes OS Certified Hardware page.

 Note

-, for additional protection against advanced attacks during the boot process.
+Some certified computers also support the use of Heads with coreboot, for additional protection against advanced attacks during the boot process.
 Heads adds a layer of complexity to the overall user experience, but may make sense for you as an option if you have an expectation of those kinds of threats.
 If you have questions about Heads, or other hardware choices, contact us via the SecureDrop support portal.

-FPF-tested laptops
+FPF-tested laptops

 In addition to Qubes-certified devices, we develop and test using Qubes-compatible laptops from other vendors.
 The following models may be used for SecureDrop Workstation, though some level of additional configuration may be required.

-Framework 13 (Intel Core Ultra Series 1)
+Framework 13 (Intel Core Ultra Series 1)

 The Framework 13 laptop with an Intel Core Ultra Series 1 processor is a recommended option for the SecureDrop Workstation beginning with Qubes 4.2.